 Shop Bronwen’s Jewellery here

-Bronwen lives in Bristol but spends as much time as she can in her boat on the River Severn in Gloucestershire.
-There she gains inspiration along the riverbank, observing the effects of the light and powerful tides on the ever-changing shapes and textures of the mud flats.
+Bronwen lives by the sea in Pembrokeshire and uses plastics washed up on local beaches.
+She gains inspiration from effects of the light on the water.
+Also, from and powerful tides on the ever-changing shapes and textures of the sands and mud flats.

 Her work is informed by ideas of landscape